Nail salon business plan for starting your own business

 6.1 Competitive Analysis

-- We have excellent customer care service.
-We will record customers’ feedback to provide them improved services every time they hire us.
+- We will record customers’ feedback to provide them with an improved experience every time they hire us.

 - Through our website, our customers will be able to book their appointments online.